 Introduction

-The Council is seeking a suitably qualified and experienced Consultant to provide client-side project implementation and delivery support related to key cultural-led regeneration projects within Kettering, notably
+The Council is seeking a suitably qualified and experienced Consultant to provide client-side project implementation and delivery support related to key cultural-led regeneration projects within Kettering, notably:

 GLaM (Alfred East Art Gallery, Library and Manor House Museum).
 This project is entering the final due diligence stage having secured £3m from the Getting Building Fund.
 Total project value is £3.9m and will delivery transformational capital works across the cluster of buildings, to be completed by March 2022.
 A lead project manager and associated consultants have been procured and are currently delivering against a tight timeline; and